ricardo-semiao/Econometrics1-task/README.md

-# Empirical Work From "Econometrics I" Class
+# Empirical Work: Effect of Family Size in Children Quality

 This is the repository associated with the empirical work required at the class Econometrics I, from FGV-EESP's masters in Economics course.